Henry Cisneros: Early life and education

+The eldest child of George and Elvira (née Munguia) Cisneros, Henry Gabriel Cisneros was born in San Antonio, Texas, in a neighborhood that bordered the city's predominantly Mexican west side barrio (now the city's inner west side).

-Cisneros received a Catholic school education, first at the Church of the Little Flower, followed by attendance at Central Catholic Marianist High School in San Antonio.
-He entered Texas A&M University in 1964 and quickly became a student leader with the MSC Student Conference on National Affairs.
+Cisneros received a Catholic school education, first at the Church of the Little Flower, then at Central Catholic Marianist High School in San Antonio.
+He entered Texas A&M University in 1964 and served as a student leader with the MSC Student Conference on National Affairs.
 In his sophomore year, he switched his major from aeronautical engineering to city management.
-In 1967, through MSC SCONA, Cisneros was selected to attend the annual Student Conference on United States Affairs at West Point where he first learned that U.S. cities were in serious trouble.
-Relating what he heard to the problems of his largely poor hometown, the meeting, plus a visit to New York City, was a personal and professional turning point for him.
-While at A&M, he served in the Corps of Cadets as a member of the Ross Volunteers and as combined band commander of the Fightin' Texas Aggie Band.
+In 1967, through MSC SCONA, Cisneros was selected to attend the annual Student Conference on United States Affairs at West Point.
+While studying at A&M, he served in the Corps of Cadets as a member of the Ross Volunteers and as combined band commander of the Fightin' Texas Aggie Band.

-Graduating from A&M with a Bachelor of Arts in English in 1968, he went on to earn a Master of Arts in Urban and Regional Planning in 1970 from A&M as well.
+Graduating from A&M with a Bachelor of Arts in English in 1968, he subsequently earned a Master of Arts in Urban and Regional Planning in 1970 from A&M as well.
 He earned an additional Master's in Public Administration from the John F. Kennedy School of Government at Harvard University in 1973, studied urban economics and did doctoral research at the Massachusetts Institute of Technology in 1974, and received a Doctor of Public Administration from George Washington University in 1976.

 Cisneros served as an infantry officer in the Massachusetts Army National Guard while at MIT.